ilo-token/ilo-token.github.io/README.md

 ## Watching

-Before running this command, you'll need to run `deno task build` first.
-This is because `deno task watch` doesn't fetch dependencies.
-You only need to run it once.
+This builds `./dist/main.js`.
+This command also watches the codes in `./src/` and `./dictionary/` including the dictionary and rebuilds `./dist/main.js` whenever there are changes.
+To stop this command, simply press Ctrl + C.

 ```
 deno task watch
 ```

-This builds `./dist/main.js`.
-This command also watches the codes in `./src/` and `./dictionary/` including the dictionary and rebuilds `./dist/main.js` whenever there are changes.
-To stop this command, simply press Ctrl + C.

 ## Running locally with browser